LyuboslavLyubenov/nvma/Readme.md

 ## How to install

-Just download the archived binaries and start new cmd at extracted location.
+Just download the binary and execute it.

 ## Usage